Anattasati/Anattasati.github.io/_posts/2025-07-13-hello-world.md

 *Sati* - present awareness.

-Together: *anattasati* - mindful attention to what is, without the story of me.
+Together: *anattasati* - mindful attention to what is and the truth of emptiness, that is, the absence of a permenant and independent self

 ---

 This space holds:

-Moments from sitting.
+Contemplations and moments from sitting.

-Questions without answers.
-The intersection of ancient wisdom and present experience.
+Wisdom discovered along the way.

 ---